-What we feed our dogs here at Texas T's We use Eagle Pack Lamb kibble, which is made by Wellpet in a USDA approved plant.
-Eagle Pack was developed in 1985 in conjunction with veterinarians and dog trainers.
+What we feed our dogs here at Texas T's We use Fromm kibble, which is a family run business for over 70 years.
 They have never had (to date) any recalls.
 It is a super premium dog food that is sold in specialty pet retail stores and some local pet retail chains.
-Eagle Pack contains no corn, wheat, meat by-products, artificial colors, flavors or preservatives.
-Of all the USDA approved dog foods, Eagle Pack is the only one that I found that has an acceptable fat content for Schnauzers (10-14%) All of the others I checked, were too high in fat.
-To find out where you can purchase it, go to www.EaglePack.com, and enter your zip code into their store locater.
+Fromm contains no corn, wheat, meat by-products, artificial colors, flavors or preservatives, or chinese ingredients.
+Of all the USDA approved dog foods, Fromm is the only one that I found that has an acceptable fat content for Schnauzers (8-12%) All of the others I checked, were too high in fat.
+To find out where you can purchase it, go to https://frommfamily.com/retailers/where-to-buy/, and enter your zip code into their store locater.
+You can also purchase online from: www.Petflow.com, www.GoFromm.com or Amazon.
 In addition to the kibble we add a variety of protein, vegetables, dairy, and supplements which we rotate for variety.
 For example, Blueberries & Yogurt or Brown Rice & Salmon.

 Here is a list of the different foods that we add to beef up their kibble.
 1. Yogurt or cottage cheese (Fat Free) 2.
 Brown rice or Oatmeal (Gluten Free) 3.
-Canned Alaskan Salmon, Sardines, or Tuna 4.
+Canned Alaskan Salmon, Sardines, Tuna, and Chicken 4.
 Fruit: Apples, pears, blueberries, watermelon, strawberries, bananas (no grapes, raisins, or citrus) 5.
-Vegetables: Carrots, broccoli, sweet potatoes, kale 6.
+Vegetables: Carrots, broccoli, sweet potatoes, kale, etc. 6.
 Organic eggs (hard boiled) or scrambled 7.
 Coconut oil (organic virgin cold-pressed) to every meal 8.
 Omega 3's: from (sardines, mackerel, salmon) with every meal 9.
 Kelp

-Commercial Reputable Raw Canine Diets Answers Pet food Aunt Jeni's Bravo Darwin's Natural Fresh is Best Nature's Menu Nature's Variety Oma's Pride Pepperdogz Primal Raw Advantage Stella and Chewy's Steve's Real Food Vital Essentials
+Commercial Reputable Raw Canine Diets Answers Pet food Aunt Jeni's Bravo Darwin's Natural Fresh is Best Nature's Menu Nature's Variety Oma's Pride Pepperdogz Raw Advantage Stella and Chewy's Steve's Real Food Vital Essentials

 Reputable producers of Dehydrated & Freeze-dried Addiction Foods Bravo Champion Petfoods (Orijen) DNA Pet Food Dr. Harvey's Fresh is Best Grandma Lucy's Nature's Menu Nature's Variety NRG USA Only Natural Pet Primal Pet Foods Stella & Chewy's Sojo's The Honest Kitchen Vital Essential